Rayrsn/Discord-Custom-RPC/README.md

 ## Features
 * Automatically loads the last used RPC.
 ## Known Bugs
-* The RPC doesn't get updated on your local client but it does get updated. (you can check with other devices)
+* sometimes the RPC doesn't get updated on your local client but it does get updated. (you can check with other devices)

 ## To-Do List
 - [ ] Add presets